elarasu/falconz-app-base/README.md

 ## Todo

-- interface for logging
-  - figure out how to run unit test
-  - Logger interface object
 - interface for cache
+- interface for plugins/modules
+- yarn prepare-release should work

 ## Notes